-There is no exam.
-There is no book to be purchased.
-Purchase of some on-line materials may be required.
+The materials will be provided electronically via Moodle.
+There is no book to be purchased, although some books and paid on-line materials may be recommended.

 This course is offered for a grade.
 There is a mid-term project and an exam.
 Attending at least 3/4 of the class sessions is needed to pass.
 Asynchronous participation does not generally count as class attendance.

 This class applies Chatham House Rules: no private recordings are allowed, and remarks made by members of the class should not be attributed to the person making the remarks.
 The course will be officially recorded for members of the course only, to facilitate any difficulties in understanding online.
 The professor will control the recording and may order it turned it at some points during the class.
 All recordings will be deleted soon after the end of the course.

 Some guest speakers and students may want to raise sensitive situations regarding their own companies and clients, and this interesting discussion can be stifled if someone is privately recording the lecture.
 So please respect this policy so that everyone can feel comfortable bringing up real questions and proposed solutions.